Proudhon

 Seems Proudhon had more to say.

 After reading Proudhon’s first book, What is Property, I read his last, War and Peace (not to be confused with Tolstoy’s War and Peace).
-Now, if his first is an eye opener, zoowie!, the last is a hatch between the eyes.
+Now, if his first is an eye opener, zoowie!, the last is a hatchet between the eyes.
 With the preface and the first couple of chapters, it’s hard to reconcile his early thoughts with the later ones.
 In War and Peace, he glorifies war from a bizarre point of view; he claims it is divine and god-given.
 That war distinguishes man from beast, because war has rules.
 That it’s virtuous and gallant.
 If there were no war, nothing would exist.
 It’s incomprehensible how someone so vehemently focused on justice and equality can turn into the most hawkish apologist for war.
 The contradictions are baffling.
 Whereas his religious views sneak into his early writing, now they get indirectly questioned along the way.
-Unfortunately, the brilliance of his penetrating thought gets trounced by a full about face.
+Unfortunately, the brilliance of his penetrating thought gets trounced by a full about-face.
 It’s madness.
 There’s no other explanation.
 As I read, I kept thinking, “I can’t take any more of this,” yet my curiosity kept me going.
 I had to see where he takes the reader, and if he can reason his way out of his self-made labyrinth.

 His tactics are possibly a deception to lure you in, for if you read his words closely, they kindle deeper introspection.
 Could this be a ploy to give his argument more weight?
 It could, on the contrary, if the reader doesn’t invest the extra effort, if the reader only lifts the parts that supports one’s bias, easily be construed as a full-on endorsement of fascism, and as chance would have it, many have read his intentions in this fashion by throwing out the conflicts.
 But he keeps playing the same war cards, while mixing in the flip side.
 It’s a confusing game.